-19 Installdox usage
+Installdox usage

-Installdox is a perl script that is generated by doxygen whenever tag files are used (See TAGFILES in section External reference options) or the search engine is enabled (See SEARCHENGINE in section Search engine options).
+Installdox is a perl script that is generated by doxygen whenever tag files are used (See TAGFILES in section External reference options).
 The script is located in the same directory where the HTML files are located.

-Its purpose is to set the location of the external documentation for each tag file and to set the correct links to the search engine at install time.
+Its purpose is to set the location of the external documentation for each tag file at install time.